KhronosGroup/glTF/specification/README.md

 ### animation.parameters

-A dictionary object of strings whose values are ids of accessors with keyframe data, e.g., time, translation, rotation, etc.
+A dictionary object of strings whose values are IDs of accessors with keyframe data, e.g., time, translation, rotation, etc.

 * **Type**: `object`
 * **Required**: No, default: `{}`